czipperz/tesh/README.md

 # TESH

 A combined shell and terminal emulator.
 Bash compatible.
-Focused on increasing scanability, readability, and navigatability of output.
+Focused on increasing scanability, readability, and navigability of output.

 This repository is licensed under GPL3.
 If you wish to purchase a different license, email czipperz AT gmail DOT com.